 5. Sukhoi Su-37/S-37

 An integrated electro-optical system and defensive aids suite (DAS) were also planned, today technologies found on the F-35.
 Unlike the F-35 it also had 800kg of armour plate for the pilot and other sensitive areas.
-To reduce vulnerability on the ground it also, oddly for a non-naval aircraft, had folding wingtips allowing more to be packed into a HAS.
-Alas with the ending of the Cold War funding for this supersonic Sturmovik was not to be and instead we enthusiasts of Russian metal must be content with endless tedious Flanker derivatives.
+To reduce vulnerability on the ground it also, oddly for a non-naval aircraft, had folding wingtips allowing more to be packed into a hardened air shelter Alas with the ending of the Cold War funding for this supersonic Sturmovik was not to be and instead we enthusiasts of Russian metal must be content with endless tedious Flanker derivatives.

 — Bing Chandler, former Lynx helicopter Observer (now works in flight safety)